michael2012z/BitBible/markdown/KJV/files/Deut.md

 7. For the Lord thy God bringeth thee into a good land, a land of brooks of water, of fountains and depths that spring out of valleys and hills;

-8. A land of wheat, and barley, and vines, and fig trees, and pomegranates; a land of oil olive, and honey;of oil…: Heb. of olive tree of oil
+8. A land of wheat, and barley, and vines, and fig trees, and pomegranates; a land of oil olive, and honey;

 9. A land wherein thou shalt eat bread without scarceness, thou shalt not lack any thing in it; a land whose stones are iron, and out of whose hills thou mayest dig brass.